julie-forman-kay-lab/IDPConformerGenerator/docs/faq.rst

 For longer protein systems such as Tau fragment (441 residues), we recommend running MC-SCE after backbone generation from IDPConformerGenerator.

-During the backbone generation stage (i.e. ::code::`idpconfgen build ... -dsd`), speed could be improved by setting a higher backbone energy threshold (::code::`-etbb`).
+During the backbone generation stage (i.e. :code:`idpconfgen build ... -dsd`), speed could be improved by setting a higher backbone energy threshold (:code:`-etbb`).
 We recommend 250 as a minimum.

 For the MC-SCE sidechain step, we recommend doing a small benchmark with 128 trials to see what the median number of trials MC-SCE requires for a successful sidechain addition.
 For Tau-441, we observe that 32 trials